This post may contain affiliate links.

-Frankly, we don’t love most grilled boneless and skinless chicken breasts.
-They’re always a bit lackluster and more often than not we find ourselves cutting into a dry and chalky chunk of meat.
+I don’t love most grilled boneless and skinless chicken breasts.
+They’re always a bit lackluster and more often than not I find it’s over-cooked and dry.
+But (!!) let me introduce you to this phenomenal Greek Chicken Souvlaki Recipe.
+It’s chicken breast made the right way—moist and flavorful.

 chunks of herb-coated chicken in a pita bread with tzatziki and a bowl of cucumbers on the side